DLee211/Phone-Book/README.md

 # Phone Book Application using Entity Framework

 ## Introduction
-Welcome to the Phone Book Application tutorial using Entity Framework in the .NET ecosystem.
-This tutorial aims to help you understand the basics of Entity Framework, the popular Object-Relational Mapper (ORM) in C#.
+Welcome to the Phone Book Application using Entity Framework in the .NET ecosystem.
+This projects uses the basics of Entity Framework.
 The project involves creating a simple Phone Book application where users can perform operations such as Add, Delete, Update, and Read contacts with their phone numbers.

 ## Project Overview
 This project implements a console-based application to interact with a database using Entity Framework.
 The main functionalities include: